 Running back out the way I came, I found the strange animal eating on the edge of the sand.
 It looked like a crazy combination of pig, donkey, and anteater rolled into one.

-It’s called a Tapir, and I was surprised at how big it was.
+The animal is called a Tapir, and I was surprised at how big it was.
 At almost 4 feet tall, and at least 6 feet long, it’s the largest land mammal in Central America.
-It’s also in danger of extinction due to hunting & loss of habitat.

 I watched this guy munch on leaves for a while, and soon it wandered right up next to me.
 It’s snout moves around independently like an elephant’s trunk, which looks quite funny up close.